Neuron-Group/orca_menu/README.md

 ### Mode Handoff

 - in normal mode, the open key enters menu mode directly
-- in visual mode, the open key or menu mouse click first leaves visual mode, then enters menu mode
+- in visual, visual-line, and visual-block mode, the open key or menu mouse click first leaves editor mode, then enters Hydra-backed Orca mode
-- in insert mode, the open key or menu mouse click first leaves insert mode, then enters menu mode
+- in insert mode, the open key or menu mouse click first leaves insert mode, then enters Hydra-backed Orca mode
 - popup navigation keys and menu item keys are active in normal and visual mode
 - insert mode only supports safe menu entry paths, so ordinary typing is not hijacked by menu item keys